Red Clover (Trifolium pratense)

 2

-Meta-analysis of 11 RCTs through 2014.
+Pooled analysis of 11 clinical trials through 2014.
 Mean hot flash frequency reduction: MD -1.99 (95% CI -4.12 to 0.139, p=0.067) — borderline non-significant.
 High heterogeneity (I²=94.93%).
 Subgroup with severe symptoms (≥5 hot flashes/day) showed clearer benefit.
 Vaginal dryness improvement significant at 80 mg/day.
-Honest counterpoint to Kanadys 2021 — meta-analytic results vary by inclusion criteria.
+Honest counterpoint to — meta-analytic results vary by inclusion criteria.

 3

-Atkinson 2004 — 1-Year Bone Mineral Density RCT
+1-Year Bone Mineral Density Clinical Trial

 4

-Lipovac 2011 — Hair, Skin, Libido Crossover RCT
+Hair, Skin, Libido Crossover Clinical Trial

 Double-blind placebo-controlled crossover trial in 109 postmenopausal women.
 80 mg red clover extract × 90 days, then crossover.
 Significant improvements in subjective measures (VAS): scalp hair, skin status, libido, mood, sleep, tiredness.
-Nail and body hair improvements NOT significant.
+Nail and body hair improvements not significant.
 Limitation: most outcomes were subjective self-report, not objective measurements.

 5

-Atkinson 2004 — Mammographic Density
+Mammographic Density

-Atkinson et al. (Breast Cancer Res 6:R170) — RCT examining red clover effects on mammographic breast density.
+Atkinson et al. (Breast Cancer Res 6:R170) — clinical trial examining red clover effects on mammographic breast density.
 No significant change in breast density with red clover isoflavones vs placebo.
 Reassuring safety signal for breast cancer concerns — supports the ERβ-selective mechanism.
 Distinct from soy isoflavones, where breast density data is more mixed.

 Side effects and drug interactions